SebasKoria/CSES-Problem-Set---Solutions/README.md

 ## 🌟 About the CSES Problem Set
 The **CSES Problem Set** is a collection of competitive programming problems designed to test and enhance problem-solving skills.
 It is widely recognized as a valuable resource for aspiring competitive programmers.

+## Progress
+33 Problems solved out of 300

-## 🗂️ Repository Structure & Progress
+## 🗂️ Repository Structure
 The solutions are organized into directories based on the problem categories available on the CSES platform:

-## 33 Problems solved out of 300
 <details>
     <summary>📁 Introductory Problems</summary>
     <ul>